Learning Outcomes

 Key Term: verification of title

-The process of checking the landlord’s ownership and right to grant a lease, including any restrictions or lender consents required.
+The process of checking the landlord’s ownership and right to grant a lease, including any restrictions or lender consents required and any status issues (class of title).

 Key Term: company search

-A search at Companies House to confirm a company landlord’s status, powers, and any insolvency or charge registrations.
+A search at Companies House to confirm a company landlord’s status, powers and insolvency profile, including fixed or floating charges.

 Planning, Use, and Statutory Compliance

-- The property’s use class under the Town and Country Planning (Use Classes) Order 1987
+- Checking use class under the Town and Country Planning (Use Classes) Order 1987 and whether a material change of use is required

 Key Term: planning permission